Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ## Windup Phenomena in Integrators

-A generalized control system is now introduced and used to explain the phenomonom of integrator windup.
+A generalized control system is now introduced and used to explain the phenomenon of integrator windup.
 This control system is progressively refined in later sections to introduce anti-windup techniques.

 ### Block Diagram with Saturation

 The primary components of a control diagram are the controller and plant.
 The controller's output actuates the plant and is referred to as the "manipulated variable" in this article.
 In practice, manipulated variables are limited by the actuator’s capability.
-The figure below illustrates a practical block diagram considering the `Saturation` block, demonstrating the physical limitations of the actuator input.
+The figure below illustrates a practical block diagram representation, where the actuator limitations are modeled with a `Saturation` block.

 ```{image} images/control-diagram-sat.svg
     :align: center